ExCiteS/geokey-geotagx/README.rst

 API
 ---

-To import results post a feature collection:
+To import results POST a feature collection:

 .. code-block:: console